Anji Bai Cha Green Tea

-For 900 years, the Anji Bai Cha tea cultivar, being described by the Chinese emperor and passionate tea scholar Song Hui Zong (1101 to 1125 A.D.) in his book “Da Guan Cha Lun” (“The Treatise of Tea”), existed only as a legend.
-Only in 1982, a single specimen of a tea bush was discovered in Anji county, Zhejiang province that researchers believe might be the tea plant that had already been described as rare by Song Hui Zong at that time.
-It was named Anji Bai Cha for the white color of its spring buds and has been bred and commercially cultivated since.
-The name Anji Bai Cha has been protected, though, for tea from this particular tea cultivar and the Anji county geographic location, so it is still a “raritea” today, with especially properly timed harvests of high picking standard producing a true jewel within the world of green teas that every green tea connoisseur will highly value.
-In fact, China choose Anji Bai Cha Green Tea to represent the country for the 2010 World Culture Exposition in Shanghai.
+For 900 years, the Anji Bai Cha tea cultivar existed as a legend only, mentioned by the Chinese emperor and passionate tea scholar Song Hui Zong (1101 to 1125 A.D.) in his book “Da Guan Cha Lun” (“The Treatise of Tea”).
+Only in 1982, a single specimen of a tea bush was discovered in Anji county, Zhejiang province that researchers believe might be the tea plant that had already been described as rare by Song Hui Zong.
+Due to the white color of its spring buds, the variety was named Anji Bai Cha.
+Today, this name and corresponding geographic origin are subject to protection.
+The protection is to ensure that only tea of the proper variety and origin may go by that name.
+This makes especially top qualities of Anji Bai Cha a rarity of high reputation among tea lovers worldwide.
+And indeed, Chine selected this very tea to represent the nation at the 2010 World Culture Fair in Shanghai.

 Qingming Anji Bai Cha Green Tea – Picking an Processing